 The exhibition about the the birth of Gothenburg at the City Museum is one example of the many interesting events in Gothenburg right now.
 The museum has free entry for everyone under 25 and for adults the entry is 60 SEK.
-The yearly season-ticket is only 100 SEK and includes admission to the Gothenburg Museum of Art.
+The yearly season-ticket is only 100 SEK and includes admission to The Röhsska Museum and the Gothenburg Museum of Art.

 The museums also offer free scheduled activities, tours and workshops in connection to the exhibitions.
 Make sure to check their websites to find out what's going on right now.

 A ferry ride is a great way to see the harbour and new neighbourhoods along the Northern banks of the river, Norra Älvstranden, between the bridges Älvsborgsbron and Göta Älvbron.
 The public service ferry Älvsnabben is running a frequent service between Lilla Bommen, Eriksberg and Klippan with several stops along the way.
 The ticket costs 28 SEK (the same as for bus and tram).
 Some ferries have seats on the rooftop and this is where you enjoy the best view.
 The ferry Älvsnabbare, between Stenpiren and Lindholmen, runs a free service on weekdays.

 The parks and gardens of Gothenburg, including Slottsskogen, the Garden Society of Gothenburg (Trädgårdsföreningen) and the Botanical Gardens, have plenty to offer.
 Families with children will particularly enjoy Slottsskogen with its exciting playground Plikta and free zoo, featuring farm animals, seals, elks and more.

 If you’re looking to stay in shape on a budget, the outdoor gyms of Gothenburg may be something for you.
 There are two of them close to the aforementioned playground Plikta, available to use free of charge.